PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Speech-Service/speech-container-howto-on-premises.md

 ---
-title: Kubernetes ve Held ile konuşma hizmeti kapsayıcısını kullanma
+title: Use Speech Service container with Kubernetes and Helm
 titleSuffix: Azure Cognitive Services
-description: Kubernetes ve helk kullanarak konuşmadan metne ve metinden konuşmaya kapsayıcı görüntülerini tanımlamak için bir Kubernetes paketi oluşturacağız.
-Bu paket, şirket içi bir Kubernetes kümesine dağıtılacak.
+description: Using Kubernetes and Helm to define the speech-to-text and text-to-speech container images, we'll create a Kubernetes package.
+This package will be deployed to a Kubernetes cluster on-premises.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme